 I would be lying to you if I said that was the last time I fell apart.
 It was actually the first of many.
 In the months and years since that time, I survived through post-partum depression.
 I went to multiple years of intense psychotherapy.
 I fought my husband and fell in love with him again.
 I changed my career and earned a master’s degree in clinical psychology.
 I began the journey that has culminated in what is now Stop Parenting Alone, my center for parents, family and children.
 Through that heart wrenching, soul searching, and painful experience, I realize I have been developing as my children’s parent.

 You see, what I have come to understand is that as our children develop, we, as parents, also have to develop and grow.
 I tell parents that your parenting age is the age of your oldest child.
-I am a nine-year-old mother.
+As a mother I am as old as my oldest child.
 I cannot know more.
 This is all I have experienced thus far.
-So where are you in this journey?
+So where are you in your parenting journey?
 Here are a few questions to ask yourself to get you to become conscious and reflective of your parenting development:

 At what moment were you born a mother/ father?
 How did you know?